You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Reduced muscle tension (common in anxious sleepers)

-Evidence: Multiple controlled studies show SMR training improves sleep onset and reduces awakenings, with effect sizes comparable to CBT-I (cognitive behavioral therapy for insomnia).
-It's particularly effective for hyperarousal-type insomnia.
+Evidence: Multiple studies show SMR training improves sleep onset and reduces awakenings (Hoedlmoser et al., 2008, Sleep).
+Effect sizes comparable to CBT-I (cognitive behavioral therapy for insomnia).
+Particularly effective for hyperarousal-type insomnia (racing thoughts, muscle tension).

 Who benefits most: